 Conclusion: The Trinity is not in the Bible

 Is the Trinity biblical?
 Neither the Old Testament, nor the New Testament, nor Jesus himself teaches us anything about the Trinity.
-There isn’t a single verse in the Bible which clearly says that Jesus is God.
+There isn’t a single verse in the Bible that clearly says that Jesus is God.
 But in order to understand this, you first have to understand the doctrine of Jesus, which teaches us that God lives in his children and therefore anyone can become one with God, just as Jesus did.
-When you read the Bible, you have to believe what is says without interpreting it.
+When you read the Bible, you have to believe what it says without interpreting it.
 We don’t have the right to interpret the word of God.
 You can’t come up with your own theories and claim it to be the one and only truth.
 You also shouldn’t believe any preachers or pastors who are only interested in proclaiming their own opinions.
 But anyhow, it is impossible to understand the New Testament if you haven’t read the Old Testament.
-It has always been sin to worship anything beside God.
+It has always been a sin to worship anything besides God.
 And this won’t ever change.
 For God’s word is everlasting.
 There will always be only one God.
 And this God is Spirit.

 Old Testament: Hear, O Israel: The Lord our God is one Lord.
 (Deuternomy 6:4)